techchrism/survival-invisiframes/readme.md

 Invisible item frames are crafted similar to tipped arrows - one lingering invisibility potion surrounded by 8 item frames\
 ![Recipe Screenshot](https://i.imgur.com/RtX84ic.png)

+In 1.17+, an invisible item frame can be crafted with a glow ink sac to create a glowing invisible item frame

 ## Permissions
 Permission | Description
 --- | ---